-Chairs of Scientific/Technical Committees and Scientific Program are responsible for developing, either jointly with other committees/programs or individually, proposals for Topic Sessions.
+Chairmen of Scientific/Technical Committees and Scientific Program are responsible for developing, either jointly with other committees/programs or individually, proposals for Topic Sessions.

-Chairs of Scientific/Technical Committees and Programs are responsible for finalizing the details of Topic Sessions sponsored by their committee/program within 1 month of the close of an Annual Meeting to facilitate the preparation of the next Annual Meeting announcement by the Executive Secretary.
+Chairmen of Scientific/Technical Committees and Programs are responsible for finalizing the details of Topic Sessions sponsored by their committee/program within 1 month of the close of an Annual Meeting to facilitate the preparation of the next Annual Meeting announcement by the Executive Secretary.

-The PICES Wooster Award is named in honour of Professor Warren S. Wooster, a principal founder and the first Chair of PICES, and a world-renowned researcher and statesman in the area of climate variability and fisheries production.
+The PICES Wooster Award is named in honour of Professor Warren S. Wooster, a principal founder and the first Chairman of PICES, and a world-renowned researcher and statesman in the area of climate variability and fisheries production.
 The award is given annually to an individual who has made significant scientific contributions to North Pacific marine science, such as understanding and predicting the role of human and climate interactions on marine ecosystem production.

 The award consists of a plaque with the recipient's name engraved on it.
 The recipient will also receive financial support to attend the next PICES Annual Meeting at which the award is given.
 A large plaque is maintained at the PICES Secretariat with the names of all the award winners over the years.